zingong7/customer-churn-analysis/README.md

 - [ ] Customer lifetime value (CLV) modeling
 - [ ] Automated alerting system for high-risk customers
 - [ ] Integration with CRM systems

+---

+**Note**: This analysis is based on historical data and should be combined with domain expertise for strategic decision-making.